Preterite vs Imperfect in Spanish: Master the Differences, Uses and Conjugations of the Past Tenses

 No quería tener hijos pero de un día para el otro cambié de opinión.
 (I did not want to have children, but I changed my mind overnight.)

-5. Finally, use the preterite when describing actions that were part of a chain of events:
+5. When describing actions that were part of a chain of events

 Me duché, desayuné y me fui al trabajo.
 (I took a shower, had breakfast and went to work.)

 Abrió la carta, la leyó y la tiró a la basura.
 (He opened the letter, read it and threw it into the trash.)

 There are several words and phrases that show you must use the preterite tense when they appear in a sentence.
 They are:

 - Anoche (last night) — Anoche me fui a la cama muy tarde (I went to bed very late last night)